danswart/ryb-book/_book/175-business-arithmetic.md

 :::
 <br>

-Watch as this graph illustrates how adding steps to a process (multiplication) can degrade performance:
+Watch how adding steps to a process (multiplication) can degrade performance:
 <br>

 <img src="gif/inc-steps-degrades-perform-ltd.gif" width="600" height="450" />